berilkln/rickandmorty-api/README.md

 ## 🚧 Development Notes

 - A Welcome Screen is displayed upon the first load, followed by navigation to other screens.
-- Material UI's useTheme hook is used to toggle between light and dark modes.
 - Thanks to Vite, the app is optimized for speed and smooth development.
 - User-friendly error messages are displayed in case of any API errors.